What is cell therapy?

 Consult your doctor if you have cancer in the area of the cartilage biopsy or implant as the safety of MACI is not known in those cases.

-Conditions that existed before your surgery, including meniscus tears, joint instability or alignment problems should be evaluated and treated before or at the same time as the MACI implant.
+Conditions that existed before your surgery, including meniscus tears, joint or ligament instability, or alignment problems should be evaluated and treated before or at the same time as the MACI implant.

-MACI is not recommended if you are pregnant or breast feeding.
+MACI is not recommended if you are pregnant.

 MACI has not been studied in patients younger than 18 or over 55 years of age.

-Common side effects include joint pain, cold-like symptoms, and headaches.
+Common side effects include joint pain, tendonitis, back pain, joint swelling, and joint effusion.

 More serious side effects include joint pain, cartilage or meniscus injury, treatment failure, and osteoarthritis.